akruszewski/gibl/manuscript/chapter4.md

      (close-output-port out))))
 ```

-Now we have this procedure that will ping all peers in attempt to sync blockchains and update list of valid peers:
+Now we have this procedure that will ping all peers in an attempt to sync blockchains and update list of valid peers:

 ```racket
 (define (peers peer-context)